 Growth in the market will come from both conventional, but also EGS, AGS, downhole heat exchangers…etc. However, as of today, projects in the EGS/AGS space are more experimental than profitable.
 However, market and technology projections put EGS and AGS as 40% of new projects by 2050.

 The European market is so fascinating and dynamic as an example.
-There may be no volcanoes in the Netherlands, yet the growth rate for geothermal heat generation is nearly exponential based on the publicly available master plan for geothermal created by the Dutch government for the next ten years; by utilizing low temperature geothermal systems-- applications that are between 90 and 110 degrees Celsius.
-This renewable emission free heat is used to power greenhouses, and starting to appear in places like Germany, Switzerland, France and Denmark, as drilling such wells is now becoming cost comparative.
+There may be no volcanoes in the Netherlands, yet the growth rate for geothermal heat generation is nearly exponential based on the publicly available master plan for geothermal created by the Dutch government for the next ten years; by utilizing low-temperature geothermal systems-- applications that are between 90 and 110 degrees Celsius.
+This renewable emission-free heat is used to power greenhouses, and starting to appear in places like Germany, Switzerland, France, and Denmark, as drilling such wells is now becoming cost comparative.

 The deployment of skills from oil and gas into geothermal is very applicable, covering similar domain expertise such as geology and mechanical engineering for example, together with data science.
 How to best utilize industry talent for this opportunity is being considered, as priorities are changing.

 Geothermal presents very similar challenges to oil and gas applications, with a different set of parameters.
-For example, while the commodity is water instead of oil, the water is very hot and under pressure too; safety considerations come naturally to the oil and gas industry where is HSE is no1 priority; corrosion mitigation and management is also a key component of manufacturing, maintenance and material science of hydrocarbon equipment today, and relevant to geothermal.
+For example, while the commodity is water instead of oil, the water is very hot and under pressure too; safety considerations come naturally to the oil and gas industry where is HSE is the #1 priority; corrosion mitigation and management is also a key component of manufacturing, maintenance and material science of hydrocarbon equipment today, and relevant to geothermal.

-In order to make geothermal well drilling campaigns more cost-effective in the longer run, the ‘factory’ wells approach will need to be adopted as the market develops, similar to the lessons learnt from shale exploration in the last 10 years.
+In order to make geothermal well drilling campaigns more cost-effective in the longer run, the ‘factory’ wells approach will need to be adopted as the market develops, similar to the lessons learned from shale exploration in the last 10 years.
 Oilfield service companies with a global reach are currently able to support and compete in the geothermal market expansion for certain applications in the Americas and Asia for example, while other smaller drilling contractors may offer a niche service for low temperature/larger bore wells in Europe, Turkey…etc.

 Baker Hughes, as an energy technology company, brings a unique value proposition to the geothermal market with an expansive portfolio, enabling access to technology and expertise in oilfield services combined together with rotating equipment and digital solutions.
-With a breadth of applications from reservoir subsurface and feasibility analysis, to well construction, through to deployment of turbine technology for geothermal power generation (for heat and electricity), means that direct connections are made between the reservoir simulation and the turbine construction – this results in shorter turbine lead times and project cost reduction from the total optimization of the well and turbine design.
+Our breadth of applications from reservoir subsurface and feasibility analysis, to geothermal well construction, through to the deployment of turbine technology for geothermal power generation (for heat and electricity), means that direct connections are made between the reservoir simulation and the turbine construction – this results in shorter turbine lead times and project cost reduction from the total optimization of the well and turbine design.
 The geothermal energy market is dynamic and evolving constantly, and Baker Hughes is competing and innovating in this space.